Earth Day 2011: Remembering Rachel Carson

-Environmental pioneer, Rachel Carson, a marine biologist with the U. S. Fish and Wildlife Service, meticulously chronicled the detrimental effects of the pesticide DDT, sounding the alarm over its indiscriminate use.
+Environmental pioneer, Rachel Carson, a marine biologist with the United States Fish and Wildlife Service, meticulously chronicled the detrimental effects of the pesticide Dichlorodiphenyltrichloroethane (DDT), sounding the alarm over its indiscriminate use.
 Her warnings sparked a revolution in environmental policy and created a new ecological consciousness.
-Because of her efforts, the need to regulate industry in order to protect the environment became widely recognized.
-Her research ultimately resulted in the U.S. ban of the pesticide DDT in 1972.
+Because of her efforts, the need to regulate industry to protect the environment became widely recognized.
+Her research ultimately resulted in the US ban of DDT in 1972.

-Fast forward, circa 1950’s: Elm trees, widely used in cities for landscaping throughout the Midwest and New England states, began succumbing to Dutch Elm disease, a fungus spread by elm bark beetles.
-The disease was inadvertently imported into the U.S. from Europe.
+Elm trees, widely used in cities for landscaping throughout the Midwest and New England states, began succumbing to Dutch Elm disease, a fungus spread by elm bark beetles.
+The disease was inadvertently imported into the US from Europe.
 A campaign of aerial spraying of DDT was begun to fight the spread of the disease.

-An ornithologist from Michigan State University, doing a doctoral study in robin population, discovered evidence linking a plummeting robin population on campus with the aerial spraying of the elm trees there.
-He and a colleague found that the birds were dying from the effects of DDT poisoning, after eating earthworms who fed on the leaves of the sprayed trees.
+An ornithologist from Michigan State University, while doing a doctoral study of robin populations, discovered evidence that linked a plummeting robin population on campus with the aerial spraying of the elm trees there.
+He and a colleague found that the birds were dying from the effects of DDT poisoning, after eating earthworms who had fed on the leaves of the sprayed trees.

 Despite Carson’s fearless tenacity, she was treading on new and dangerous turf.
-She accused the chemical industry of spreading disinformation, and chastised public officials for accepting industry claims uncritically.
-Leaders in the chemical industry and AgriBusiness mounted an organized attack on Carson’s professional integrity, mocking her and labeling her an alarmist.
-They even went as far as to question her sanity.
+She accused the chemical industry of spreading disinformation, and chastised public officials for uncritically accepting industry claims.
+Leaders in the chemical industry and Agribusiness mounted an organized attack on Carson’s professional integrity, mocking her and labeling her an alarmist.
+They even went so far as to question her sanity.
 She was labeled “a fanatic defender of the cult of nature.”
 Thousands of studies have since confirmed her work, and her studies were, in fact, officially vindicated in 1963 by the Kennedy Administration.

-Back to the Future: It should come as no surprise that BigAgri-friendly and Pharma-beholden Senator Tom Coburn (R-OK), effectively blocked a resolution honoring Ms. Carson (click here) A site hosted by Conservative Enterprise Institute, Rachelwaswrong.org, purports that, “millions of people around the world suffer the painful and often deadly effects of malaria because one person sounded a false alarm.
+It should come as no surprise that BigAgri-friendly and Pharma-beholden Senator Tom Coburn (R-OK), effectively blocked a resolution honoring Ms. Carson (click here) A site hosted by the Conservative Enterprise Institute, Rachelwaswrong.org, purports that, “millions of people around the world suffer the painful and often deadly effects of malaria because one person sounded a false alarm.
 That person is Rachel Carson.”

-As we approach the 50th anniversary of Ms. Carson legendary work, it is clear that the same obstacles are facing us today.
-Corporate media spin, intractable politics and governmental accomplices are just as prevalent today as we approach the anniversary of the first Earth Day held on April 22, 1970.
+As we approach the 50th anniversary of Ms. Carson’s legendary work, it is clear that the same obstacles face us today.
+Corporate-media spin, intractable politics and governmental accomplices are just as prevalent today as we approach the anniversary of the first Earth Day held on April 22, 1970.
 Rachel Carson alerted us to the insidious dangers of pesticides, and how they affect the intricate web of life.
 Her legacy lives on in every bald eagle, osprey and peregrine falcon that flies today.
 As we celebrate Earth Day this April 22, let us remember Ms. Carson and give thanks for her voice as a champion for the health of earth and all its inhabitants.